Why go?

 - Persepolis and the Zoroastrian Fire Temple

-- Accompaniment by a Russian-speaking guide all days of the tour;
+- Accompaniment of the Russian -speaking guide all days of the tour;

 from $4,790